br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 1.6
+#### Version 1.7
-- Fixed reset button was disabled for network and USB
-- Fixed network root directory is showing all as directories
-- Fixed copy directory does not report error
+- Fixed data start offset in upload was not correct
-- Added ping OK button to network share configuration page
-- Network can now be disconnected with the Reset / Abort button
+- Fixed upload file name can exceed EXPL_ITEM_LENGTH
+- Fixed upload crashing CPU when it exceeds EXPL_UPLOAD_DOWNLOAD_SIZE